clementpoiret/HSF/docs/papers/joss/paper.md

 # Acknowledgements

-We would like to thanks the IDRIS and the Genci who allowed us to access the HPE Jean Zay supercomputer.
+We would like to thank the IDRIS and the Genci who allowed us to access the HPE Jean Zay supercomputer.

+We also thank M. Bottlaender for giving us access to T1w and T2w MRI from the SENIOR cohort, and M. Faillot for helping us manually segment the hippocampus.

 # References